-Pursuant to the respective Service Agreements, the remuneration received by each Appointee in FY2021 is made up of only fixed compensation consisting annual base salary.
-The variable component of compensation is in the form of the Company's Don Agro Employee Share Option Scheme (the "ESOS").
+Pursuant to the respective Service Agreements, the remuneration received by each Appointee in FY2022 is made up of only fixed compensation consisting annual base salary.
+The variable component of compensation is in the form of the Company's Don Agro Employee Share Option Scheme.